Coherence and Entanglement in a Non-commutative Spacetime: Acknowledgments

 \section{Acknowledgments}

 I. P. L. would like to thank Adriano Braga Barreto for the insightful discussions.
 I. P. L. was partially supported by the National Council for Scientific and Technological Development - CNPq, grant 312547/2023-4.
 G. V. thanks Coordena\c c\~ao de Aperfei\c coamento de Pessoal de Nível Superior - Brazil (CAPES) - Finance Code 001 and the National Council for Scientific and Technological Development - CNPq, grant 140335/2022-6 for financial support.
 V. B. B. was partially supported by the National Council for Scientific and Technological Development- CNPq, grant No. 307211/2020 7.
+M. R. was partially supported by the National Council for Scientific and Technological Development - CNPq, grant 311565/2025-5.
+G.G. is grateful for financial support by the Programme STAR Plus, funded by Federico II University and Compagnia di San Paolo, and by the MIUR, PRIN 2017 grant 20179ZF5K.

-The authors would like to acknowledge networking support by the COST Action BridgeQG (CA23130), supported by COST (European Cooperation in Science and Technology).
+The authors would like to acknowledge networking support by the COST Action BridgeQG (CA23130) and the COST Action RQI (CA23115), supported by COST (European Cooperation in Science and Technology).